DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ### Partnership ID

 Each confirmed partnership has a unique identifier (`id`), returned in the `GET /partnerships` response.
-This ID represents the relationship between a school, delivery partner, and lead provider for a given academic year.
+This ID represents the relationship between a school, delivery partner, and lead provider for a given cohort.

-### Challenge fields
+### Programme choices now set per participant

-Partnership responses no longer include challenge fields (`challenged_reason`, `challenged_at`, `status`).
+Partnership responses no longer include challenge fields (`challenged_reason`, `challenged_at`, `status`) because schools now make changes at participant level (for example, moving an ECT to a different provider).

-Schools no longer challenge partnerships at school level.
-Instead, they make changes at participant level (for example, moving an ECT to a different provider).
+If lead providers think a school has assigned the wrong provider to an ECT, they should ask the school to update the ECT’s details in the service as a first step.

 Lead providers should check participant records to understand if a school is still working with them.